 We love what we do.
 We love ecommerce and working to grow great brands.
 That is why we are all here.
 We are so much more than the services we provide and it’s important to communicate that both internally and with potential clients.

 A lot of businesses don’t save.
 We do.
 We store up money for winter so that we can be a stable and healthy company.
+Financial health and security is important for any business.
 In line with diversifying, this allows us be picky about our clients and walk away from projects that aren’t right for us.

 At the end of the day, building a happy and healthy agency is hard work.
 It might be easy to set up an agency and get some quick wins with a few clients, but to build a lasting business with a good culture, you need to build intentionally.
 Otherwise you’ll be swept into a toxic agency life.